Logo of the The Poor Swiss

 If you are trapped with a bad life insurance 3a, I strongly encourage you to do something about it.
 At least you should learn more about how they deliver very poor returns, have high fees, and are not transparent.

 The results of this article show that doing nothing may cost you a lot of money in retirement.
 Before doing this analysis, I considered doing nothing.
-However, I now realize it does not make sense.
+However, I have realized I need to break my contract, and as of 2026, we now have no more life insurance 3a.

 If you need to find a good 3a after reading this article, you should read about the best third pillars in Switzerland.